galacean/galacean.github.io/docs/particle-renderer.md

 label: Animation
 ---

-Oasis Engine's particle renderer [ParticleRenderer](${api}core/ParticleRenderer) is a commonly used rendering component with rich properties.
+Galacean Engine's particle renderer [ParticleRenderer](${api}core/ParticleRenderer) is a commonly used rendering component with rich properties.
 By adjusting each property value, it can achieve brilliant and colorful particle effects.

 <playground src="particle-renderer.ts"></playground>